Autoscaler/autoscaler/autoscale-core/README.md

 Configuration supported through the following environment variables:

-- `CAF_AUTOSCALER_ALERT_DISPATCH_THRESHOLD`
+- `CAF_AUTOSCALER_MEMORY_USED_PERCENT_ALERT_DISPATCH_THRESHOLD`
-  Default: `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_1`
+Default: `CAF_AUTOSCALER_MESSAGING_MEMORY_USED_PERCENT_LIMIT_STAGE_1`
-  Description: This setting indicates the threshold that can be reached before starting to send out alerts when the messaging platform is beginning to run out of resources.
+Description: The percentage of available memory used by the messaging platform that will trigger the Autoscaler to dispatch alerts indicating that the messaging platform is running out of memory.
 This value can be set to between 0 - 100 (0%-100%).
 If this configuration is not set then a message will be dispatched from the stage one alert threshold.

-- `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_1`
+- `CAF_AUTOSCALER_MESSAGING_MEMORY_USED_PERCENT_LIMIT_STAGE_1`
 Default: `70`
-Description: The percentage of available resources the messaging platform can use before the Autoscaler should take stage 1 action.
+Description: The percentage of available memory used by the messaging platform that will trigger the Autoscaler to take stage 1 action.
 Stage 1 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD" or 1 if the environment variable is not set.

-- `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_2`
+- `CAF_AUTOSCALER_MESSAGING_MEMORY_USED_PERCENT_LIMIT_STAGE_2`
 Default: `80`
-Description: The percentage of available resources the messaging platform can use before the Autoscaler should take stage 2 action.
+Description: The percentage of available memory used by the messaging platform that will trigger the Autoscaler to take stage 2 action.
 Stage 2 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_2_SHUTDOWN_THRESHOLD" or 3 if the environment variable is not set.

-- `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_3`
+- `CAF_AUTOSCALER_MESSAGING_MEMORY_USED_PERCENT_LIMIT_STAGE_3`
 Default: `90`
-Description: The percentage of available resources the messaging platform can use before the Autoscaler should take stage 3 action.
+Description: The percentage of available memory used by the messaging platform that will trigger the Autoscaler to take stage 3 action.
+Stage 3 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_3_SHUTDOWN_THRESHOLD" or 5 if the environment variable is not set.

+- `CAF_AUTOSCALER_DISK_FREE_MB_ALERT_DISPATCH_THRESHOLD`
+Default: `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_1`
+Description: The amount of disk space (MB) remaining on the messaging platform that will trigger the Autoscaler to dispatch alerts indicating that the messaging platform is running out of disk space.
+If this configuration is not set then a message will be dispatched from the stage one alert threshold.

+- `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_1`
+Default: `400`
+Description: The amount of disk space (MB) remaining on the messaging platform that will trigger the Autoscaler to take stage 1 action.
+Stage 1 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD" or 1 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_2`
+Default: `200`
+Description: The amount of disk space (MB) remaining on the messaging platform that will trigger the Autoscaler to take stage 2 action.
+Stage 2 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_2_SHUTDOWN_THRESHOLD" or 3 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_3`
+Default: `100`
+Description: The amount of disk space (MB) remaining on the messaging platform that will trigger the Autoscaler to take stage 3 action.
 Stage 3 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_3_SHUTDOWN_THRESHOLD" or 5 if the environment variable is not set.

 - `CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD`
 Default: `1`